Turning your sketches in to paintings – full day workshops with Jane Hodgson

 What to bring:

 Any medium/s you choose to work with – (I will be demonstrating in acrylics and mixed mediums.)

 Tools etc: spray bottle for water, toothbrush, pots/tins for water/turps, pots/tins for mixing paint into, rags, kitchen roll, brushes, palette knives, palette/s, newspapers, and all you usually use.
 If you are using oils bring a suitable bottle or jar to take home your white spirit/turps.

 Miscellaneous tools for painting, (optional): suggestions – sticks, sponge, rags, sandpaper, wiry scourer, and anything else you think could be interesting for mark making.
 Plastic bag/s for taking your rubbish home in.

 Grounds (depending on your medium/s): Good watercolour or cartridge paper (minimum 300gsm), gessoed boards, stretched canvasses.
 Please do not use ‘paper suitable for acrylics’; if using acrylics bring thick paper or primed stretched canvasses.
 Please bring as large as you can.

 Me!
 Tuition, individual attention and demonstrations throughout the day.

 Each workshop is £80 per person.
-I will invoice and payment received confirms your place.
+If you wish to you can pay half on booking and half 2 weeks before the workshop.
+Payment received confirms your place.